Get Motivated: 10 Tips for Boosting Your Motivation

 5. Keep Distractions to a Minimum

 If you really want to achieve your goals, you have to keep yourself from getting distracted.
-This means getting clear about what you want to do without letting other things get in your way.
+This means being clear about what you want to do without letting other things get in your way.

 Let’s return to the example of writing a book.
 You’re not going to get very far in the two hours you’ve carved out of your day if you’re distracted by your phone.
 Calls, text messages and social media notifications can wait.
 Turn your phone off for the two hours you’ve dedicated to working on that first chapter and you’ll find yourself working on that second chapter a lot sooner than you think.

 Keeping distractions to a minimum might mean getting up an hour or two earlier than you normally would to fit in time for yourself before the rest of the house wakes up.
-This is especially true for people with children, who demand a great deal of time and attention.
+This is especially true for people with children who demand a great deal of time and attention.